-In 2022, Kids and Car Safety has documented over 200 children who were victims of being left alone inside a vehicle that was stolen with them alone in the back seat.
+In 2022, Kids and Car Safety documented at least 264 children who were left alone inside a vehicle that was stolen with them alone in the back seat.
 Kids and Car Safety is the only group that is tracking these cases nationwide.

 Contrary to what many might believe, children taken during a car theft is not a rare occurrence.
 And, it happens in even the safest of neighborhoods.
 Cars are often stolen from gas stations and convenience store parking lots as well as from home driveways.

 Although the victims of these types of incidents typically survive, it is incredibly traumatizing for everyone involved.
 Can you even imagine having someone take off with your child in tow?